QuentinRa/blog.quentinra.dev/proj/project-management/cdc/index.md

 [Go back](..)

-I don't like writing a lot specifications, only what's useful so try to think about those who will read it when writing.
+I don't like writing a lot of specifications, only what's useful so try to think about those who will read it when writing.
 That's supposed to help them...